adryd325/adryd-website/src/content/pages/daily-carry.md

 ### Main compartment

-- Papermate 1.0mm pen (something cheap enough that I wont care if it gets lost)
 - One of those screwdrivers you used to see at trade shows: Has phillips and flathead bits and works well enough as a pry tool
 - RovyVon Aurora A1 Flashlight
 - [Wallet](https://www.aliexpress.com/item/1005006213705570.html)